extemporelang/extemporelang.github.io/_docs/overview/editor-support.md

 file](https://github.com/extemporelang/extempore-emacs-mode/blob/master/extempore-mode.el)
 and `(package-install-file "/path/to/extempore-mode.el")`

-Finally, Ben's[^third-person] a spacemacs user these days, and has created [an Extempore layer](https://github.com/benswift/.dotfiles/blob/master/spacemacs-layers/extempore/packages.el) (although he hasn't got around to getting it accepted in the main spacemacs layer repo or however that works, so you'll need to do a bit of downloading & manual setup stuff to get it working).
+Finally, [Ben's](https://benswift.me) a Spacemacs user these days, and has created [an Extempore layer](https://github.com/benswift/.dotfiles/blob/master/spacemacs-layers/extempore/packages.el) (although he hasn't got around to getting it accepted in the main spacemacs layer repo or however that works, so you'll need to do a bit of downloading & manual setup stuff to get it working).

-[^third-person]:
-    It's weird talking about oneself in the third person.

 ### Writing Extempore code {#writing-extempore-code-1}